sandeepgupta007/pygame/README.md

 Hope you like the game !
 It's my first game and tell me how you like it.(play the latest version game)

+To play the game -> goto to this link https://drive.google.com/open?id=0BzPQEuSHQ9SKYklyUjdJSW1ianc download the folder, and start playing the game.